 Arbequina Olive Tree

-For sale is a live plant established in a pot with leaves.
+For sale is a live plant with established root system in a pot.

 Olive trees are one of the hardiest adaptable plants to add to our edible & ornamental landscape designs.
 Originating in a Mediterranean climate, the olive plant is assimilated to hot & dry summers with wet winters.
 They don’t complain when there is plenty of summer rains though, thriving in various climates in zones 7-9.
 With up to 20lbs of fruit per tree - even in these conditions - we claim the Olive to be an incredibly resilient crop!

 Olives for Health & Prosperity!
 Olives and their oil contain bioactive compounds that contain high concentrations of antioxidants and exude antihypertensive, antiatherogenic, anti-inflammatory, hypocholesterolemic and hypoglycemic properties.
 Leaves of the Olive tree are also collected, dried and cut for their medicinal qualities.
 Brewing a tea with the leaves has similar benefits to Olive Oil.